DCC-EX/dcc-ex.github.io/docs/get-started/wifi-setup.rst

 Adding a WiFi Option
 *********************

-The purpose of this WiFi solution is for connecting up to 5 WiFi throttles DIRECTLY to the Command Station, elimating the need for a computer and another software controller.
+The purpose of this WiFi solution is for connecting up to 5 WiFi throttles DIRECTLY to the Command Station, eliminating the need for a computer and another software controller.
 However, WiFi is optional.
 If you wish to simply use your computer connected via a USB cable to to the Command Station using something like JMRI, you can :doc:`skip ahead to the next page <installer>`.

 ..
 NOTE:: This is NOT to make a connection to JMRI.
 Use a USB cable instead (or wireless USB Bridge like the HC-12).
 The WiFi and Ethernet solutions are designed to allow throttles to connect directly to the DCC-EX CS without the need for any other software such as JMRI.
 While using a WiFi/Ethernet connection to JMRI will work, the overhead required internally will slow performance, take up valuable system memory, and prevent broadcast messages for sensors and power state.